Mass Ndow-Njie has a multi-disciplinary practice and welcomes instructions across a range of Chambers’ areas of expertise.

 During his time at the GLD, Mass gained substantial experience advising on requests under the Environmental Information Regulations 2014 and the Freedom of Information Act 2000.
 Furthermore, Mass provided (recorded) information law training intended for lawyers across the GLD.

-In November 2021, Mass was declared as the winner of the inaugural Middle Temple Young Barristers Association (MTYBA) Rule of Law Essay Competition.
+In November 2021, Mass won a prize for his written work in a public law setting after he was declared as the winner of the inaugural Middle Temple Young Barristers Association (MTYBA) Rule of Law Essay Competition.

 A member of the Clerking team will help you resolve your request.